giovanni-shibaki/stock-price-watcher/README.md

 2. Build the application using your C# compiler.

-3. Create the JSON configuration file (as shown above) and save it as `appsettings.json` in the project directory.
+3. Create the JSON configuration file (as shown above) and save it as `appsettings.json` in the project directory (the same one of the executable file).

 4. Open a terminal or command prompt and navigate to the project directory.